Fight emerges over fate of Megaupload US servers

 By Jeremy Pelofsky

-ALEXANDRIA, Virginia A U.S. judge on Friday came up short trying to find anyone to take possession of more than 1,100 computer servers that were used by Megaupload, the now-shuttered online service that has been charged with massive copyright infringement.
+ALEXANDRIA, Va., April 13 A U.S. judge on Friday came up short trying to find anyone to take possession of more than 1,100 computer servers that were used by Megaupload, the now-shuttered online service that has been charged with massive copyright infringement.

 Megaupload has offered to buy the servers from the hosting company, but U.S. prosecutors and others have objected because of concerns over ensuring that the copyrighted movies, television shows and music are not downloaded again.